I’m bullish on influencer marketing. We’re in the early days—never mind “peak influencer.” Some call it a bubble. No, it’s only the beginning.

 It does feel ‘stuck’ currently, but that’s going to change.
 I’ll outline why in this post.
 Hint: it has to do with audiences.

 This is why we created Voices, our weekly newsletter.
-It’s our way to share how modern influencers and brands operate.
+It’s our way of sharing how modern influencers and brands operate.
 Straight from the source.

 Audiences are evolving.